- April 21, 2021

 In the above sentences, which one sounds better?

 As shown above, using a noun in every sentence can be repetitive.
 Hence, pronouns substitute nouns.
 For example, she, he, it, they, them are pronouns used in place of nouns.

 - Rita learned to sing.
 She wanted to become a singer.

 - The dog was barking non-stop.
 Perhaps, it was feeling hungry.

 - Sunny was all dirty from playing in the sun.
 Hence, he wanted to take a shower.

 Adjectives are words used to describe a noun.
-They give us more information about the noun.
+In a word, they give us more information about the noun.

 For example, Take the sentence, ‘He is an amazing dancer.’
 Here, the word ‘amazing’ is an adjective.
-It shows that he dances really well.
+As can be seen, it shows that he dances really well.

 In the same way, colours and numbers can be adjectives.
 Take the sentence, ‘He is wearing a white shirt.’
-Here, the word ‘white’ is an adjective and describes the shirt.
+In this case, the word ‘white’ is an adjective and describes the shirt.

 - She saw a brown dog.